andrearg/GettingAndCleaningData/README.md

 4)Appropriately labels the data set with descriptive variable names.
 5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The first data set created from steps 1-4 is called  Complete_Dataset The dataset from setp 5 is called Average_datset
+The first data set created from steps 1-4 is called  Complete_Dataset.csv

+The dataset from setp 5 is called Average_datset.csv